Environmental Considerations

 Since FY2016, to strengthen the engagement with suppliers, major suppliers including all property management companies that IRM uses as a vendor have been evaluated by conducting surveys at the start of the contract and annually in accordance to the policy, on how they are addressing sustainability issues.

-B. Urban Area Investments
+Urban Area Investments

 By investing in various kinds of urban properties, ADR promotes the reduction of environmental burden and contribute to the revitalization of cities and communities.